πΊοΈ HPC series β you are here

 (Dependency)state foreverCause: A parent array task exited non-zero.

 afteroktreats the whole array as failed if any single task fails.
 Fix: find the failing task withsacct -u $USER --starttime=today | grep FAILED, fix it, resubmit only that step and update downstream--dependencyto the new job ID.
+See the next callout for the exact per-step commands when every upstream step is alreadyCOMPLETED.

 13. Next Steps